aerospike/aerospike-terraform-aws-eks/README.md

 aerospikecluster-0-2   1/1     Running   0          20m
 ```

-If the pods are crashing, give it around five minutes for them to use the missing secret you created before.
-However, if for some reason they keep failing, check the logs of one of the pods by running this command:
+If the pods are crashing, check the logs of one of the pods by running this command:

 ```
 kubectl logs aerospikecluster-0-0 -c aerospike-server -n aerospike